information

 Active

-Construction is anticipated to begin in late-Spring of 2025 and should take up to four months to complete.
+Construction began in Spring of 2025 and should take up to four months to complete.

 Environmental Services has constructed a sewer project to extend the public sewer system in the Rose Park City neighborhood.
 This work is part of the City’s effort to provide property owners a way to directly and independently connect to the public sewer system to meet current plumbing code.